miyagi-dev/miyagi/README.md

 _headman_'s concept of inheriting data works best with rendering engines which allow you to pass data objects into an include.
 Please check the section [Rendering engines](#rendering-engines) for limitations with certain rendering engines.

 _**Note:** There is no way to create a named variation of a variation._

+### Global data

+You can define global data by creating a `data.json` in your `srcFolder`.
+This data will be merged into your components data.
+The components data has higher priority, hence overwrites keys with the same name.

 ### Rendering engines